SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

     <p>No children under 13 years of age may be left unsupervised anywhere in the facility unless participating in an organized SwimMAC program.</p>
     <p>Only approved SwimMAC coaches and Swim School instructors are permitted to give lessons during lap swimming hours.
 Private instruction or group lessons by those not employed by SwimMAC is prohibited.</p>
     <p>Swimmers may ONLY use the designated lap swim lanes due to safety and other programs.</p>
     <p>Circle swimming is required when there are more than two swimmers in a lane.
 Circle swimming means staying to the right of the black line and switching sides when you make your turn to keep the lane line on your right side.
-If there are only two swimmers in your lane you may opt to split the lane and stay on one side or the other.</p><p>Please adhere to these rules and additional pool rules posted on site for your safety and the safety of others.</p>
+If there are only two swimmers in your lane you may opt to split the lane and stay on one side or the other.</p><p>Please adhere to these rules and additional pool rules posted on-site for your safety and the safety of others.</p>
     <p>Enjoy!</p>
 </div>